 Recently, I got the chance to do something that I couldn’t afford in my 20s – a research MPhil at the University of Cambridge.
 My research explored the integration of science, literacy and the arts in education and its impact on widening access to science.

-Today I live near Cambridge, UK with my husband, three young children (who are guinea pigs for all my books and science activities) and two skeptical guinea pigs (who are no help whatsoever!)
+Today I live near Cambridge, UK with my husband, three young children (who are guinea pigs for all my books and science activities) and two tortoises (who are no help whatsoever, though they do keep me company!)

 quick links